Looking for the best Cyprus photography locations? You came to the right place!

-Whether you’re looking for Caribbean blue waters, rustic charming villages or waterfalls in the middle of lush mountains, Cyprus has it all.
+Whether you’re looking for crystal clear blue waters, charming rustic villages or waterfalls in the middle of lush mountains, Cyprus has it all.

-With the increasing popularity and numbers of tourists arriving on the island every year, it can feel a little crowded and impossible to take a decent photo, especially if you’re heading to one of the popular hot spots.
+With the increasing popularity and numbers of tourists arriving on the island every year, it can feel a little crowded and impossible to take a decent photo, especially if you’re heading to one of the famous hot spots.

 If you want to beat the crowds and enjoy stunning scenery for yourself, here I list some of the most gorgeous Cyprus photography locations on the island and also a few tips on how to get an unspoiled photo even during the high season.

 Ok, this is one of the most crowded spots on the island.

 But – if you make it there in the right time of the year, to the right spot or be there at the right time, there are plenty of opportunities for gorgeous cliff-side photos or sunset picnics.

 There is a gorgeous pathway that leads across the cliffs leading up to Petra tou Romiou and you can avoid the usual photo angles just by exploring the cliffside or walking up the further stretch of the beach.